Waiouru Military Camp: Postwar

-Waiouru's busiest years

 Compulsory military training was carried out at Waiouru from 1950 to 1958, and balloted national service from 1962 to 1972.
 In 1978, the National Army Museum opened at Waiouru, and in 1985 the Officer Cadet School of New Zealand.
 These were busiest years at Waiouru.
 100 recreational clubs were active in the 1970s and 80s: the Ski Club alone had 300 members.
 At the time, Waiouru had a population of 6,000 people, including 600 children.

-Declining use

 In the 1980s some training was discontinued, and some army units were transferred to Linton.
 By 1990 Waiouru's permanent population had fallen to about 3,000.
 However, several hundred additional service personnel participated in training at Waiouru at any given time.
 In 1991, nearly three thousand soldiers were trained in Waiouru on 275 courses.

+21st century

+In April 2004, regarding the future of the camp, Major General Jerry Mateparae stated that Waiouru was a strong factor in defining the Army, and the majority of courses, especially the more challenging ones, are run there.

 With the reorganisation of armoured force personnel in 2005, and their departure from Army Training Group, Waiouru's population fell to about 2,000, but it was still often-used training area due to its central location and 600 km2 of varied landforms.
 The 1,400 beds in the barracks were frequently full, with more personnel using satellite camps or sleeping in the field.

-Waiouru continues to be the base for TAD (The Army Depot) and is the integral training base for the New Zealand Army.
-Most of the service people currently posted to Waiouru support training courses including the All Arms Recruit Course (basic training).

-Future

-In April 2004, regarding the future of the camp, Major General Jerry Mateparae stated that Waiouru was a strong factor in defining the Army, and the majority of courses, especially the more challenging ones, are run there.
+As of July 2024, Waiouru continues to be the New Zealand Army's main training base, with all Army soldiers completing 16 weeks of initial basic training at Waiouru.
+Training facilities include weapons ranges, military manoeuvre and live fire training areas, an urban training facility and a helicopter landing area.

+These facilities support all three Defence Force service branches as well as other agencies and international parties.
+As of July 2024, Waiouru hosts about 500 civilian and military personnel.

 The camp also houses the School of Military Intelligence and Security for the New Zealand Intelligence Corps.

+In July 2024, the NZDF confirmed that it would be investing NZ$490 million to expand and upgrade housing at Waiouru Military Camp over the next 25 years.
+The first NZ$75 million stage involves building 50 new homes for military families in partnership with local iwi (tribe) Ngāti Rangi.
+The second stage involves upgrading 161 homes.